 So if you’re one to believe in a little Lady Luck, perhaps it’s best to heed these legends so as not to leave it all to chance.

 *With thanks to Claire Penn Photography for use of this stunning photo.
-Bex and George were married with us here underneath our old Railway Bridge in the summer of 2017.
+Bex and George were married here underneath our old Railway Bridge in the summer of 2017.

-If you’re looking for a last-minute wedding date and you’re game to brave the spooky Friday 13th superstition, we’ve got two!
-September 13 and December 13 are still available.
-Please do get in touch and Jo and the rest of the team will be happy to speak with you about your who-dares-wins wedding!
+If you’re looking for a last-minute wedding date and you’re game to brave the spooky Friday 13th superstition, then let’s get to it because we are all for it.
+Please get in touch to arrange a viewing and Jo and the rest of the team will be happy to speak with you about your who-dares-wins wedding!